-Islamic religious law called Shariah prohibits any interest on money.
+Islamic religious law prohibits any interest on money.
 For that reason, the conventional financial system, which is based on credit, cannot be adopted by Islamic governments on the full scale.

 Fractional reserve banking allows for the circulation of credit money and thus secures endogenous control of the money supply, which contributes to price stability.
 The circulation of credit money allows CBs to use interest rates as the main channel of the monetary policy.
 In the absence of market interest rates, Islamic governments must rely on different channels, such as the Islamic banking lending channel and the exchange rate channel.
-Conducting an efficient monetary policy under such conditions is a challenging task, and many countries that adopted Islamic banking permanently experience economic difficulties.
+Conducting an efficient monetary policy under such conditions is a challenging task, and many countries that adopted Islamic banking are forced to circumvent the issue by adopting a dual system.